The Poems of Taliesin

-The poems of Taliesin were composed as part of a living tradition of oral history.
-Initially they would have only survived by being learned, memorised and performed by generations of subsequent bards.
+The poems of Taliesin were composed as part of a living tradition of oral history: Initially they would have only survived by being learned, memorised and performed by generations of subsequent bards.

-The poems were later written down, maybe only after centuries, and thereafter dutifully copied by Christian scribes.
+The poems were later written down, maybe only after many centuries, and thereafter were dutifully copied by Christian scribes.
 Mistakes in the text suggest that over time the language became so archaic that the scribes no longer fully understood the meaning of what they copied.

 The Book of Taliesin

 Fifty-six poems attributed to Taliesin are preserved in a 14th Century manuscript called The Book of Taliesin.

 Most of the poems have been shown, through analysis of their language, style and historical content, to be compositions of a much later date and simply assigned to the authorship of the prestigious bard Taliesin.

 A total of twelve poems can be dated to the 6th century and may be considered the authentic work of the bard himself.
 These poems purport to be firsthand, eyewitness accounts of events that took place in the north of Britain over 1400 years ago.